Bill Kelly (politician)

+Early life

+Kelly was born in Buffalo, New York and raised in Rochester Hills, Michigan, where he graduated from Rochester High School in 2001.

+He graduated from the University of Michigan - Flint, and later attended Western Michigan University in Kalamazoo, Michigan.

-In April 2007, Kelly announced his intention to run for US House of Representatives - Michigan's 5th district against Dale Kildee (D-Flint).
-He has since been identified as an important player in Michigan Republican presidential politics after changing his presidential endorsement of US Senator John McCain to former Massachusetts Governor Mitt Romney.
+In April 2007, Kelly announced his intention to run for Congress in Michigan's 5th district against Dale Kildee (D-Flint).
+In 2012 he switched his presidential endorsement of US Senator John McCain to former Massachusetts Governor Mitt Romney.
 Kelly dropped out in his bid for congress, deciding instead to focus on his professional career.

-Bill Kelly was elected at the February 2007 Michigan Republican State Convention to serve a two-year term as a member of the elite Michigan Republican State Committee where he represented the concerns of working-class Republicans.
-He has held a variety of leadership positions with the College Republicans, Young Republicans, and state Michigan Republican Party as well as a statutory member of the Genesee County Republican Party.
+Bill Kelly was elected at the February 2007 Michigan Republican State Convention to serve a two-year term as a member of the Michigan Republican State Committee.
+He has held a variety of positions with the College Republicans, Young Republicans, and state Michigan Republican Party as well as a member of the Genesee County Republican Party.
 Bill was elected treasurer of the Michigan Republican Party's 5th district in 2003.
 He has also served as a Genesee County delegate, State delegate, and precinct delegate.